Friday, July 21, 2017

 Aesthetics!

-The visuals are gorgeous with smooth scrolling across beautifully-detailed landscapes.
-All use a very impressive and pleasing palette I might add.
-However, it's the tremendous quantity and quality of all the characters that steal the limelight.
-Never have I seen such gorgeous sprites with humour and animation that are always fantastic.
+The visuals are gorgeous with smooth scrolling across beautiful landscapes.
+All use an impressive and pleasing palette, I might add.
+However, it's the tremendous quantity and quality of the characters that steal the limelight.
+Never have I seen such gorgeous sprites with humour and detailed animation.

-Sadly, the audio is a mixed bag.
-The sound effects are ace using samples for each character and other things like the spells.
-It's great and I adore the "Bla Bla Bla", which reminded me of the speech in Donkey Island.
-However, the title music is not good and I cannot see the point of low-quality sampled music over the option of a crisp chiptune...
+The audio is a mixed bag.
+The sound effects are ace, using samples for each character and other things like the spells.
+All great, and I adore the "Bla Bla Bla", which reminded me of the speech in Donkey Island.
+Sadly, the title music is awful, and I can’t understand why they used low-quality samples over a chiptune.

 Hey, what's that?
-I've got a doppelganger to help me out so let's cage the beasts!
+I've got a doppelganger to help me out.

 The CryptO'pinion?

-Grab a magic wand and help out our magician?
+Grab a magic wand and help our magician out?

 Download for floppy or a hard drive.